 About OB/GYN - Aurora 2020

-Here, at the office of Bernardita Druhan, DO, Sheila Roy, MD, Richard Tom, MD, and Rochelle Wilburn, MD, you’ll find thorough and experienced doctors who have a patient-centered approach.
+Here, at the office of Bernardita Druhan, DO, Sheila Roy, MD, and Richard Tom, MD, you’ll find thorough and experienced doctors who have a patient-centered approach.
 No question goes unanswered – and their personable style makes it easy to ask.